The Winter of 47.

-The drugs and the alcohol were easy to quit as it turned out with the support and guidance from people who had walked a similar path.
-Bar the inevitable initial social awkwardness at parties, and the also inevitable early silent retreat to avoid dealing with the enthusiastic drunken revelers as they descended into what they thought were younger, sexier or funnier versions of themselves – or all three.
+The drugs and the alcohol were let go of easily, as it turned out, with the support and guidance from people who had walked a similar, and farther, path.
+Bar the inevitable initial social awkwardness at parties and the, also inevitable, early silent retreat to avoid dealing with the enthusiastic drunken revelers as they descended into what they thought were younger, sexier or funnier versions of themselves – or all three.
 So yes – there was loneliness in sobriety as well.
 But I chose that.
 I chose to walk in two worlds of people, places and things and I have never committed myself to any group in particular.

-I have moved between environments and changed myself to suit different situations finding it easy to become whatever
+I have moved between spaces, and changed myself to fit, finding it easy to become whatever

 No. I prefer to move at my own pace in my own time and when I want to.
-I prefer to keep my options open about where and when I want to be.
-I’m comfortable with and used to walking through the world this way now even if that is not my heart’s desire.
+I prefer to keep my options open about where, when and if I want to be.
+I’m comfortable with and used to walking through the world this way now, even if that is not my true heart’s desire.
 It’s simpler most of the time.
 And it is often easier – for me.

 So how the hell did I end up here again?
-Seemingly back to square one and as confused, isolated and as full of despair as the first time I walked into these rooms and finally and first time asked for help?
+Seemingly back to square one and as confused, isolated and as full of despair as the first time I walked into these rooms and finally, and first time ever, asked for help?
 Feeling completely alone.
 Again.
-Worse this time, as I regretted a life that I had abandoned, when the first time I had abandoned the life I was living I had only felt incredible relief.
+Worse this time, as I regretted a life that I had abandoned.
+The first time I had abandoned the life I was living I had only felt incredible relief.

 It all began with a question.
 An idea.
 A wondering.
 Curiosity.
 Stubbornness.
 And possibly the desire to return to an earlier version of life and myself when I was happy and could use alcohol and drugs successfully.

 I have many ideas and many questions.
 I’m a creative.
 I like to imagine the possibilities.
 I like to learn.
-I like to understand the whys?
+I like to understand the whys.
 But somewhere along my journey on the planet I had stopped asking – anything – and for anything.
 Perhaps knowing that there were simply never going to be answers to the questions that intrigued me the most made me give up asking entirely.
-Along with the fear of more disappointment.
-And underneath it all, the inherent belief that I was not worthy to even ask of and for these things.
+That and the fear of more disappointment.
+And underneath it all, a deeply held belief, that I was not worthy to even ask of and for these things.
 Still unacknowledged.
 Still unaware of the fullness of this.

-But that would have kept me asleep and I was in a dream that was not worth living.
-Which is probably why I was looking around for answers in the first place without even knowing what I was asking in full.
+But that would have kept me asleep.
+And I was in a dream that was not worth dreaming.
+Which is probably why I was looking around for answers in the first place without even knowing what I was asking for in full.